justnonamenoname/lifeticle/readme.md

 **Stars**

 Carbon atoms are synthesized in stars.
-If the lifeticle is inside an atom or was in stars for other reason, and if the star's environment generates qualia for the lifeticle, then there may have already been quasi-life within the stars with a random and unknown level of qualia.
+If the lifeticle is located in an atom or was in a star for some other reason, and if the star's environment generates qualia for the lifeticle, then we have already had "lives" inside stars with random and unknown levels of qualia.
-The same question applies to the early universe in the first hundreds of thousands of years before the epoch of primordial recombination, when the universe became transparent to electromagnetic radiation.
+A similar question applies to the early universe - the first hundreds of thousands of years before the epoch of recombination, when the universe became transparent to electromagnetic radiation.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/star.png" width="150">